-Create Your Own NFT.
-Fast.
+How to Create Your Own NFT

-KEY TAKEAWAYS:
+KEY TAKEAWAYS: |

-— The popularity of NFTs is soaring and their monthly sales have increased by over ten times as an increasing number of artists are selling artworks on NFT marketplaces.
+— Non-fungible tokens (NFTs) are crypto tokens representing rare or unique items that are not interchangeable or replaceable on a one-to-one basis. — The popularity of NFTs is soaring and their monthly sales have increased by over ten times as an increasing number of artists are selling artworks on NFT marketplaces. — You can create your own NFT without any technical expertise and sell it on these marketplaces. |

 Yes – we’re excited too!
 Here, we break down how to create your own NFT – so you can be part of the revolution.

 Only when you thought cryptos couldn’t get more exciting than the Bitcoin bull run at its top speed, NFTs (non-fungible tokens) came dashing in and took the world by a storm.
 NFT art, in particular, is making it big worldwide.
-All thanks to famous artists trying out this new mix of art and latest technology.
+All thanks to famous artists trying out this new mix of art and the latest technology.

 In October, a Miami-based art collector bought a 10-second video artwork as an NFT for over 86,000 dollars.
 And then, in the last week of February, he sold that digital art NFT for a whopping 6.6 million dollars.